ProjectEvergreen/project-evergreen/README.md

 # project-evergreen
 A frontend repository designed for lean, performant, and sustainable web applications.
-Inspired by the Poylmer project.
+Inspired by the [Poylmer](https://www.polymer-project.org/) project.

-## Objectives
+## Overview

+### Mission
-The mission of Project Evergreen is to provide a curated web application starter kit for building dynamic, performant, and evergreen (naturally) web applications that is designed to be easy to understand and intuitive.
+The mission of **Project Evergreen** is to provide a web application blueprint for building dynamic, performant, and evergreen (naturally) web applications that are designed to be easy to understand and intuitive to use by both users and developers.

+_Be easy to write, be easy to maintain, and be easy to deploy.
+Our users will appreciate it._

+### Motivations
-The project's motivations are rooted in the belief that applications should be as standards compliant as possible.
-In the current web development renassaince, the web platform now gives us so much for free, like:
+The project's motivations are rooted in the fundamental belief that applications should be as standards compliant as possible to maximize the experience for users, developers, and businesses.
+Of course we want great user experiences, but we consider that a given as a fundamental result of the time and effort we put into developing our applications in the first place.

+### State of the Web
+With the current state of the web platform, we can now look to the web to give us a lot of the tooling and features we have often looked to libraries and frameworks to help us with.
+The web is moving towards a persistently progressive app development environment that supports shared values like:
-* Powerful language features like Web Components that captures our preference for clean, component based development
+* Having access to powerful language features like Web Components, ES Modules, and Classes that captures our preference for clean, component based development
-* Long-term, backwards compatibility support from the web platform itself
+* Long-term, backwards compatibility support from the web platform itself and interoperability with the JavaScript ecosystem at large
-* Favoring the use of polyfills over frameworks
+* Favoring the use of polyfills over frameworks, best practices, and modern UI patterns
-* Positive developer experiences to support rapid development leveraging familiar tools like Yarn, webpack, and Babel.
+* Positive developer experiences to support rapid development by working with familiar development tools like Yarn, webpack, Babel, Redux, and more.

-Our goals are clear: _Be easy to write, be easy to maintain, and be easy to deploy._
+### User Experience Goals
+Ultimately, our apps need to please our users.
+Project Evergreen believes that all apps:
+* Lower the barrier to entry for all users
+* Only give users what they need, when they need it
+* Drive engagement through runtime performance and responsiveness

-### Features and Motivations
+### Objectives
 - Ideal for small to medium dynamic single page applications
 - Evergreen tooling to support Evergreen browsers
 - Modern JavaScript using ES2015+ (polyfills > frameworks)